 Fentanyl nasal is given with other non-fentanyl opioid pain medicine that is used around the clock.

 Fentanyl nasal may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fentanyl nasal (Lazanda)?

-- slow heart rate, weak or shallow breathing, sighing;
+- slow heart rate, sighing, shallow breathing, breathing that stops during sleep;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about fentanyl nasal (Lazanda)?

 Do not use fentanyl nasal to replace any other form of fentanyl.
 If you switch from another form of fentanyl, you will not use the same dose.

 MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.

 Taking opioid medicine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.